-Each eligible student should be allowed the opportunity to benefit from a minimum of 10 hours of weekly program services.
-In addition to programming during the regular school year, programs are required to provide summer programming.
+During the school year, each eligible student should be allowed the opportunity to benefit from a minimum of 10 hours of weekly program services.
+In addition, programs are required to provide comprehensive summer learning programming.

 HOURS OF OPERATION

 Federal guidance specifies that 21st CCLC programs must offer services during non-school hours or periods when school is not in session.
 Grantees should design the operating schedules of their programs to meet the needs of participating students and their families.